PhD Program

 Dissertation Requirements

 In particular, students must follow Graduate School guidelines regarding preparation of the dissertation.
 See A Student Guide to Preparing Electronic Theses and Dissertations, published by the Graduate School.
+Doing so at the beginning of the proposal stage will facilitate later success.

 Dissertation Committee

-After the student passes the Comprehensive Examination, he or she must focus on the dissertation proposal.
+After the student passes the Comprehensive Examination, they must focus on the dissertation proposal.
 The student should successfully defend the dissertation proposal within one calendar year of passing the comprehensive examination.
 The first step is to select a Dissertation Chair and the other members of the Dissertation Committee.
 The student consults with the Dissertation Chair regarding the composition of the committee.
 The Dissertation Committee must be composed of at least five members of the Graduate Faculty of the University.
 The Chair of the Dissertation Committee must be a Full Member of the School of Social Work’s Graduate Faculty.
 At least two additional committee members must be members of the School of Social Work Graduate Faculty.
 At least one, and no more than two, members of the Dissertation Committee must be from another division of The University of Alabama and one can come from another institution.
 Students should be sure that prospective committee members will be available for the anticipated duration of the dissertation research.
 The Dissertation Committee should include members who can guide the student’s dissertation research, including experts in the student’s substantive area of research specialization and experts in the research methods that the student will use, including a statistician if the dissertation research will involve the analysis of quantitative data or a qualitative data analysis expert if the research will involve qualitative or mixed methods.

-Faculty members from other universities may, at times, be appointed to dissertation committees.
+Faculty members from other universities and other expert individuals may, at times, be appointed to dissertation committees.
 There should be clear and compelling rationale for such appointments and the faculty member must receive an Affiliate Appointment to the Graduate Faculty.
 The curriculum vitae of each such proposed Dissertation Committee member must be submitted to the PhD Program Director who will advise the Dean of the School of Social Work to recommend appointment to the Graduate Faculty to the Dean of the Graduate School.

 The dissertation is the major scholarly endeavor of the PhD experience.
 A broad range of subjects and methods can be used in the dissertation.
 All dissertations, however, should focus on issues of concern to social work so that the findings will have meaning and implications for social work.
 The dissertation is expected to contribute knowledge and to demonstrate the student’s technical research skills and her or his mastery of the subject matter in the chosen area of specialization.
 The following list offers examples (but by no means constitutes an exhaustive list) of the range of dissertation options that would usually be considered appropriate.
 Exploration of the database ProQuest Dissertations and Theses Global using the search term “social work” offers insights to potential inquiry paths.